CS-150. Introduction to Computers and Information Processing. 3 Credits.

 CS-237.
 Java Programming.
 3 Credits.

 This course is an introduction to Java, object-oriented techniques, and Java applets for the World Wide Web.
 Java applications are introduced prior to applets so a student has a more thorough understanding of the programming process.
 Java applications are built from the beginning rather than having the user manipulate pre-written objects.
-Pre-requisite: CS/IS-180 Prerequisites: CS-180 OR IS-180.
+Pre-requisite: CS/IS-180 Prerequisites: CS/IS-180 OR CS-190.

 CS-260.
 Information Technology Ethics.
 3 Credits.

 This course addresses the assessment of ethical principles within the application of information technologies to produce and store data and disseminate and use information.
 It will define and discuss computer ethics within a historical, current and future perspective by dealing with ethical issues in the workplace, privacy and anonymity, property rights, professional responsibility and globalization from the viewpoint of the individual, business and government.
-Prerequisites: CS-150 OR CS-177 OR CS/IS-180 PL-101 OR TH-120.
+Prerequisites: CS-150 OR CS-177 OR CS/IS-180 OR CS-190; ONE SEQUENCE: PL-130 PL-140 OR 2 COURSES FROM TH: Course Type(s): Values,Core curriculum course.

 CS-271.
 Decision Support Systems.
 3 Credits.